 The court must also find that the disability or the cause of the disability existed on or before the child turned eighteen.
 In other words, while a support action may be instituted after a disabled child reaches the age of majority, the disability giving rise to the support action must be present prior to that time.
 Parents who have guardianship or physical custody of adult disabled children have standing to seek support.
 Children who suffer from physical, rather than mental, disabilities can seek support for themselves if they can establish that they are able to handle their own financial affairs.Meet with a Skilled Dallas Lawyer

 Parents frequently worry whether they possess the resources they require to care for their children properly, and those fears are often amplified when a child has special needs.
 If you have concerns regarding child support for special-needs children, it is smart to meet with an attorney to evaluate your options.
 The skilled Dallas lawyers of McClure Law Group understand that it is critical that special-needs children receive the support they need throughout their lives, and if you engage our services, we will fight to help you seek an equitable outcome that is in the best interest of your child.
-Our primary office is in Dallas, and we are available for consultations at our Collin-County office in Plano.
 We regularly represent parties in child-support matters in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 We help parties with family-law disputes in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can reach us via our online form or by calling 214.692.8200 to set up a conference.